- copyright protection

 - copyright restriction

-- A monopoly power used to restrict people from sharing copies of things they already have, and from making derivative works or remixes based on their copies.
+- A state-granted monopoly power used to prevent people from sharing copies of things they already have, and from making derivative works or remixes based on their copies.
 Sometimes called copyright protection.

 - rights owner

 - Someone with a government-granted monopoly on duplication of a particular work.

 - Making copies from a source you already have, without waiting for a third party's permission.
 Also: forcibly boarding a ship on the high seas, threatening or taking hostage its crew, and stealing its cargo.

 - What all uses once were.
 Today, refers only to uses that do not interfere with monopoly-based business models.